egourgoulhon/SageMathTour/README.md

 # SageMathTour

-This repository contains various demo and introductory notebooks about [SageMath](http://www.sagemath.org/).
+This repository contains various demo Jupyter notebooks about [SageMath](http://www.sagemath.org/).
 For each of them, you can click on the *launch binder* button to run them interactively via [Binder](https://mybinder.org/).